UniversityOfHelsinkiCS/palaute/documentation/testingdocument.md

 `npm run test` to run the tests against a production build.
 This is used in actions CI.
 Warn, building the frontend takes approx. 60 seconds.

-`npm run test:setuplocal` to spin up quickly the app in dev mode with an empty database.

 `npm run test:cypress` to open the Cypress UI, ready to start testing the app.

 `npm run test:run` to run all the Cypress specs in headless mode